zimmertr/Ender-6-Klipper-Guide/README.md

 1. If everything is installed correctly, when you power on the printer the Raspberry Pi and the TFT43 screen should turn on and Klipper should load.

-2. Connect to Mainsail/Fludd and warm the bed and hotend to the temperature you most usually print at.
+2. Connect to Mainsail/Fludd/KlipperScreen and warm the bed and hotend to the temperature you most usually print at.
 I use PETG so I used 235/90.

-3. Once the hotend is at temperature, `retract` any filament from the nozzle so that it doesn’t ooze while you level the bed and calculate a bed mesh.
+3. Once the hotend is at temperature, retract any filament from the nozzle so that it doesn’t ooze while you level the bed and calculate a bed mesh.

 4. If you use a BLTouch, you first need to calculate your [Z Offset](https://www.klipper3d.org/Probe_Calibrate.html#calibrating-probe-z-offset).
 Using Klipper’s web console, issue the `PROBE_CALIBRATE` command.
 Using a [piece of paper](https://www.klipper3d.org/Bed_Level.html#the-paper-test), adjust the offset as you normally would.
 When you are satisfied with the results, run `SAVE_CONFIG`.
 Klipper will write the `z_offset` to your `printer.cfg` file for you and restart itself to load the configuration.